 Annapurna region is one of the most happening trekking destinations for all travel enthusiasts, the trek entails crossing the wild Thorong La pass and into the Trans Himalayan region, often encountered by high passes, rugged landscape, lush green foothills, and mountains and holy pilgrimage sites in between.

-The journey takes you through an amazing circuit route that is 128-mile horse-shoe shaped and circles around the heaven-high Annapurna range, offering travellers with spectacular views that are simply breath-taking.
+The journey takes you through an amazing circuit route that is 128-mile horseshoe shaped and circles around the heaven-high Annapurna range, offering travelers with spectacular views that are simply breath-taking.

 The Annapurna circuit trek has been hailed as the holy grail of trekking by all mountain lovers.
 For trekkers planning to head off to the Annapurna Circuit Trek, this season, get set to experience the distinct regional scenery of flora, fauna, rivers, and above all – the rugged mountains.